 rpdx -i Tutanch_scan.obj -c -e Tutanch_compact.usdz

-You now should have a compact version of the scan in the USDZ format and in the right scale.
-If there is a need to check the result first, feel free to convert the model to another format first, but keep the scaling differences in mind (see tip box above).
-In this case we converted the model into glb as explained in the previous Tutorial and exported it using the -w command for embedding in a Web page, or - if you prefer a graphical, configurable tool - use the Turner 3D configurator to create your custom 3D web viewer.
-In this case we used the Turner 3D to configurate also the link to the creator of the original 3D scan.
+You now should have a compact version of the scan in the USDZ format.
+In this case we converted the model into glb as explained in the previous Tutorial and exported it using the -w command for embedding in a Web page, or - if you prefer a graphical, configurable tool - feel free to use our 3D Embed configurator available for free as part of our RapidCompact Cloud Platform offering to create your custom 3D web viewer.
+In this case we used the 3D embed editor to configurate also the link to the creator of the original 3D scan.
 Your resulting compact model should now look similar to this version:

 USD, short for Universal Scene Description, is a 3D format by Pixar.
 The USDZ file format is a format for displaying and sharing USD 3D content natively in iOS and platforms that use the USD runtime.
 Here is a link refering to the official introduction of the USD format by Pixar.